enabledhq/enabledhq.github.io/_posts/2017-12-04-november-news-round-up-technology-design-business.md

 # Weird & wonderful

-🚗 Automaker allows people to pay for brand new cars with Youtube views of videos they uploaded of test drives.
+🚗 Automaker allows people to pay for brand new cars with [Youtube views](http://creativity-online.com/work/opel-pay-with-views/53174) of videos they uploaded of test drives.

-✈️ Dubai International Airport will replace [border controls](https://www.thenational.ae/uae/transport/dubai-airport-s-new-virtual-aquarium-tunnel-scans-your-face-as-you-walk-through-it-1.665406?) with a walk down a virtual aquarium tunnel.
+💻 Dictionary of [online behaviour](http://dictionaryofonlinebehavior.com/), including "instameet" and "pinboast."
+Know anyone who's committed these?

 # Inside Enabled